Subsidized graduate student rooms are available to students members only. Students must pay room fees before their

 Members of the Election Committee may not serve as candidates while serving their term on the committee.
 (200l)

-With advice from the Finance Committee and consistent with the ongoing financial health of the Society, the Executive Board may approve fair and appropriate compensation (e.g. lodging at the annual meeting, travel expenses, and/or an annual expense account) for the following individuals for the upcoming year: the President, Executive Director, Program Chair, Editor(s)-in-Chief of the journal, Hospitality Chair, Meeting Planner, and Social Media Coordinator (if that person is a graduate student).
+With advice from the Finance Committee and consistent with the ongoing financial health of the Society, the Executive Board may approve fair and appropriate compensation for the following individuals for the upcoming year: the President, Executive Director, Program Chair, Editor(s)-in-Chief of the journal, Hospitality Chair, Meeting Planner, and Social Media Coordinator (if that person is a graduate student).
 Any such compensation must be reapproved on an annual basis.
 (2016)

 The Philosophy of Education Society is committed to providing a welcoming conference experience for everyone.
 Members of the Society recognize a shared responsibility to create and sustain a positive environment for the benefit of all and will not tolerate harassment of conference participants in any form.